Contemporary Management IssuesBack to Course Guide

 - Understanding the need to manage technology efficiently and effectively.

-- Understanding how to manage diversity.
+- Understanding how to motivate and appreciate employees.

 - Understanding how ethical dilemmas affect managers.